Mermaids (charity): Formation and leadership

 Mermaids was founded in 1995 by a group of parents of gender nonconforming children, originally acting as a small helpline.
 It aims to provide support for transgender youth up to 20 years of age.
 Mermaids became a charitable incorporated organisation in 2015.

 Susie Green was the chief executive from January 2016 until 25 November 2022 when she was dismissed because the trustees had lost confidence in her ability to lead the organisation.
 Previously she worked as an IT manager at the Citizens Advice Bureau in Leeds.
 Green was a trustee of Mermaids for four years from 2011.
 Her daughter is one of the youngest individuals in the UK to have transitioned surgically.

 Lauren Stoner was made interim chief executive in December 2022 and was appointed CEO for two years in February 2024.

 In August 2023, it was announced that Belinda Bell would be stepping down as chair of the charity, while remaining as a trustee.
 Kathryn Downs, who is transgender, became chair in February 2024.

 In September 2025, it was announced that Kathryn Downs would step down from her trustee role to become Interim CEO after Lauren Stoner stepped down.

+Jo Hardy was appointed CEO on 5 November 2025; Kathryn Downs was reappointed Chair of Trustees 8 December 2025.